daviddpd/vm-bhyve/README-ISCSI.md

 Configuration options are subject to change - hopefully in order to simplify things!

-The RFC 4173 iSCSI URI syntax isn't really correct of our use case.
+The RFC 4173 iSCSI URI syntax isn't really correct for our use case.

 So for this utility, we'll use a simplified version.
     iscsi:<servername>:<basename>:<filesystem_path>